LOD-GS: Level-of-Detail-Sensitive 3D Gaussian Splatting for Detail Conserved Anti-Aliasing: Experimental Evaluation

 \subsection{Evaluation on the Multi-level Blender Dataset}

 Both decreasing the focal length and increasing the camera distance can change the sampling rate, thereby reducing the resolution of the photographed object.
 Mip-NeRF reduces image resolution using image processing techniques, attributing this change to alterations in focal length.
 However, in 3D applications, the most common approach to change the sampling rate is by adjusting the camera distance, rather than the focal length.
 There is a difference between adjusting the camera distance and the focal length.
 To make a more comprehensive evaluation, we re-render the synthetic dataset used in NeRF~\cite{mildenhall2020nerf} from three different camera distances.
 We call this extended dataset the ``Multi-level Blender Dataset" and assign Level 1 to the camera with the nearest camera distance to the object, Level 2 to the middle camera distance, and Level 3 to the farthest distance.
 The results of the comparative experiments on this dataset are presented in Table~\ref{tab:avg_multilevel_results}.
+As shown, 3DGS performs well when the object is close to the camera but degrades in performance when the camera is far from the object.
+Conversely, Mip-Splatting and Analytic-Splatting exhibit better performance at greater distances but struggle at near distances.
+Only LOD-GS achieves good performance at both near and far distances.
+It is crucial to note that when the camera is positioned at a far distance, a significant portion of the image appears white.
+This can lead to smaller differences in SSIM and LPIPS between various methods.
+In this context, PSNR is a more appropriate metric, as it is calculated based on pixel differences.

 \myparagraph{Qualitative results.} We further conducted a qualitative comparison of our LOD-GS with vanilla 3DGS and existing GS-based methods for the reconstruction of details.
 As shown in Figure~\ref{fig:detail-cmp}, both 3DGS and Multiscale-3DGS fail to capture very fine details, resulting in noticeable discrepancies in appearance compared to the ground-truth images.
 Although Mip-Splatting and Analytic-Splatting retain some texture detail, they still lose additional intricacies and produce overly blurred rendering results in certain areas.
 In contrast, our method captures more details and achieves higher rendering quality.
 To be more precise, as illustrated in Figure~\ref{fig:detail-cmp}, our method excels at reconstructing the small bump on the back of the chair, the intricate texture on the surface of the microphone, and the rope net of the ship.
 In contrast, other methods either fail to capture these fine details or produce overly blurred results.